What does a Psychiatric Registered Nurse do?

 - Administer medications and monitor patients for side effects and effectiveness.

-- Collaborate with a multidisciplinary team to ensure comprehensive patient care.
+- Collaborate with psychiatrists, psychologists, and other healthcare professionals to provide comprehensive care.

 Qualifications

-- Minimum of 2 years of experience in psychiatric nursing.
+- Minimum of 2 years of experience in psychiatric nursing or related field.

-- Strong knowledge of mental health disorders and treatment modalities.
+- Strong understanding of mental health disorders and treatment modalities.

 Is becoming a Psychiatric Registered Nurse a good career path?